 The Bodhisatta was once a dwarf archer.
-He believed his appearance would make it impossible to get a job with the king, so he hired a tall, muscular man, named Bhimasena to front for him at the palace.
-Bhimasena told the king that he was the best archer on the continent, so the king hired him, with the Bodhisatta claiming to be his assistant.
+He believed his appearance would make it impossible to get a job with the king, so he hired a tall, muscular man named Bhimasena to front for him at the palace.
+Bhimasena told the king that he was the best archer on the continent, so the king hired him, along with the Bodhisatta, his “assistant.”

 There was a fierce tiger in the forest that had eaten many people, so the king sent Bhimasena to kill it.
 The Bodhisatta told Bhimasena he could do this task by himself if he followed his plan.
-As instructed, he took a group of villagers with him to the forest and when they found the tiger he jumped into a thicket while the villagers ran forth and killed the tiger.
-When the tiger was dead, he came out with a vine and, feigning anger, told everyone he was going to tie up the tiger and take it back to the king alive.
+As instructed, Bhimasena took a group of villagers with him to the forest, and when they found the tiger, Bhimasena jumped into a thicket while the villagers ran forth and killed the tiger.
+When the tiger was dead, Bhimasena came out with a vine and, feigning anger, told everyone he was going to tie up the tiger and take it back to the king alive.
 He demanded to know who had killed it, but everybody kept their mouths shut out of fear, so Bhimasena got the credit from the king.
 This same trick was successfully used later to kill a dangerous wild buffalo.
 The Bodhisatta and Bhimasena collected hefty rewards from the king both times.

-Bhimasena grew arrogant over his successes and began to disrespect the Bodhisatta, believing he could now get by on his own.
+Bhimasena grew arrogant over these successes and began to disrespect the Bodhisatta, believing he could now get by on his own.
 When a rival army besieged the city, the king sent Bhimasena out atop an armored war elephant to lead his troops in battle.
 The Bodhisatta sat in the rear.
 As they reached the front lines, Bhimasena began to shake with fear and soiled himself.
-So the Bodhisatta told Bhimasena to climb down.
-The Bodhisatta dashed into battle alone, captured the rival king, and took him back to the palace.
-The king, now knowing the truth about the pair, lavished honor on the Bodhisatta and sent Bhimasena back to his home.
+The Bodhisatta told Bhimasena to climb down, and he dashed into battle alone, captured the rival king, and took him back to the palace.
+Now knowing the truth about the pair, the king lavished honor on the Bodhisatta and sent Bhimasena back to his home.

 In the Lifetime of the Buddha